NirantK/nirantk.github.io/docs/writing/posts/tax-tips-for-consultants.md

 - **Letter of Undertaking (LUT)**: For consultants involved in international transactions, an LUT is crucial.
 This legal document clarifies that all relevant taxes will be paid exclusively in India, thereby simplifying compliance requirements for cross-border business.
 It is advisable to get an LUT even if you are not sure if you will be involved in international transactions.
 You need to mention the LUT in your invoices to foreign entities.

 - **GST on Foreign Transactions**: GST is not applicable on foreign transactions.
 However, you will need to mention the LUT in your invoices to foreign entities.
 This is to ensure that the GST authorities are aware that you are not liable to pay GST on these transactions.

+### 1.1 GST Filing
+- **GST Filing**: You can file GST monthly or quarterly.
+I'd recommend you to file quarterly, as it's easier to manage.
+I also recommend hiring a CA to do this for you who can also help you with other compliances.

+### 1.2 Address
+- I'd recommend you to get a separate address for your business.
+I use a Virtual Office address and that works.
+I'd recommend that you get this somewhere you can visit if needed by the bank or tax authorities.
+- If you are a consultant, you can use your home address as your business address.
+This will need a NoC from the title owner of the property.
+This owner might be your landlord or your parents.
+- GST Number is different for each state/billing address

 ## 2. Taxation